 RFS in the modified ITT (mITT) population

-Overall survival (OS) in the ITT population
+Rate of overall survival (OS) in the ITT population

-Overall survival rate in the intent to treat population
+Overall survival rate in the intent-to-treat population

-Relapse incidence in the ITT population
+Incidence of relapse in the ITT population

-Incidences of relapses in intent to treat patient population
+Incidence of relapses in intent-to-treat participant population

-Event free survival (EFS) in the ITT population
+Rate of event-free survival (EFS) in the ITT population

-Non-relapse mortality (NRM) in the ITT population
+Rate of non-relapse mortality (NRM) in the ITT population

 Frequency, duration, and severity of Treatment-Emergent Adverse Events (TEAEs), Treatment-Related Adverse Events (TRAEs), Adverse Events of Special Interest (AESIs), and Serious Adverse Events (SAEs) in the Safety Analysis population